top of page

 ★ Should I expect customs fees?

 Buyers from outside the EU are responsible for any customs and import taxes that may apply.
 These taxes and fees vary per country, so I cannot tell you how much this will be (this information can often be found on the website of your national postal service or national customs).
-I know for a fact that those from the USA will not have to pay anything to customs, but cannot speak for other countries.

 SHIPPING